civicon/civicon.github.io/_posts/2010-04-19-sharing-the-burden.md

 If we do it right today, and never cease to improve education and social mobility for tomorrow, we can have it all: to prosperity and opportunity.

-[^1]: This piece first appeared in print issue 8 of [Schlossplatz3](http://www.hertie-school.org/schlossplatz3/), [Hertie's](http://www.hertie-school.org) own student magazine.
+This piece first appeared in print issue 8 of [Schlossplatz3](http://www.hertie-school.org/schlossplatz3/), [Hertie's](http://www.hertie-school.org) own student magazine.
 Find more articles on the future of labor [here](http://www.hertie-school.org/fileadmin/images/Downloads/sp3/sp3_8.pdf).
+{: .notice}